sayanalokesh/herovired_devops_assignment/README.md

 I would also like to thank you for taking the time to review my assignment submission.
 I appreciate your feedback and I will take it into account as I continue to learn and grow.

-If you have any questions or need further clarification, please do not hesitate to reach out to me.

-Thank you again for everything.

 Best regards,

 Lokesh Sayana